Centers and Institutes

 Christy Esposito-Smythers, Director (cesposi1@gmu.edu)

-Newly Chartered in the 2022-2023 year, The Center for Evidence-Based Behavioral Health, housed within the Department of Psychology, will bring together faculty from multiple disciplines and community partners to meet the following aims: (1) to serve the training needs of our local behavioral health workforce and beyond, to prevent the debilitating costs of inadequately treated mental illness and the potential associated loss of life; and (2) to serve as a national leader for culturally responsive translational mental health treatment research that spans from "the lab" to the "community."
+Newly chartered in the 2022-2023 year, The Center for Evidence-Based Behavioral Health, housed within the Department of Psychology, brings together faculty from multiple disciplines and community partners to meet the following aims: (1) to serve the training needs of our local behavioral health workforce and beyond, to prevent the debilitating costs of inadequately treated mental illness and the potential associated loss of life; and (2) to serve as a national leader for culturally responsive translational mental health treatment research that spans from "the lab" to the "community."

 David Weisburd, Executive Director (dweisbur@gmu.edu)